-To setup the failover functionality, password caching must be enabled in the Authorization settings in Integrated Services Manager.
+To set up the failover functionality, password caching must be enabled in the Authorization settings in Integrated Services Manager.

-You'll see the available methods of authentication appear in the left-hand menu; one of them will be "finalsite," the other will be your school's Student Information System (in this example, SeniorSystems; other examples might be LDAP, VeraCross, PCR, or something else entirely).
+You'll see the available methods of authentication appear in the left-hand menu; one of them will be "finalsite," the other(s) will be your school's SIS (in this example, LDAP; other examples might be SeniorSystems, VeraCross, PCR, or something else entirely).

 Click on the name of your school's SIS (not "finalsite") to display the settings.
 Make sure the checkbox marked "Enable Cached Passwords" is selected.